 Boy, was I wrong.

-It got a whole worse before it got better
+Her after-school meltdowns got a whole worse before they got better…

 Weeks turned into months and I began bracing myself at pick up time.
 Not only did my daughter not want to talk, she also was the most challenging she’d ever been.
-She would scream, pinch her brother, and sometimes even hurl the contents of her backpack towards the front of the car.
-When I say, ‘worse’ I mean it was bad.
+She would scream, pinch her brother, and sometimes even hurl her lunch kit towards the front of the car.

 When I pick her up, I learned to tread very lightly.
 I give her some crackers or a cheese string to eat right away.
 I stopped asking about her day and wait until she starts talking about it.
 Now I know I need to take her lead.